vbotka/ansible-config-light/docs/source/guide-introduction.rst

 * Supported systems: `FreeBSD <https://www.freebsd.org/releases/>`_, `Ubuntu <http://releases.ubuntu.com/>`_
 * Requirements: None

 The role installs packages, creates and configures files, services, and handlers.
 This provides a simple, but flexible framework to apply basic Ansible modules.
 A substantial part of the control-flow will be determined by the structure of the data.
 Some attributes of the dictionaries trigger Ansible modules to modify configuration files, configure services and create handlers.

 The role can be used with any supported OS to install and configure arbitrary applications.
 The role is tested with supported releases of FreeBSD and Ubuntu.
 It can be expected that other BSD and Linux distributions, that support the Ansible modules mentioned below, should work with minimal changes.
 Red Hat and Debian *ansible_os_family* should work out of the box.

 Used Ansible modules comprise ``package`` to install Linux packages, and both ``pkgng`` and ``portinstall`` to install FreeBSD packages or ports.

-Ansible modules ``file``, ``template``, ``copy``, ``replace``, ``lineinfile``, ``blockinfile``, and ``ini_file`` are used to configure files.
+Ansible modules ``file``, ``template``, ``copy``, ``replace``, ``patch``, ``lineinfile``, ``blockinfile``, and ``ini_file`` are used to configure files.
 Module ``service`` is used to manage both Linux and FreeBSD services.

 The directory ``contrib`` comprises examples of how to install and configure various applications and how to create the handlers and templates.

-The user of this role is expected to master at least the following Ansible topics:
+The user of this role is expected to master at least the following Ansible topics

 * `Basic Concepts <https://docs.ansible.com/ansible/latest/network/getting_started/basic_concepts.html>`_
 * `Roles <https://docs.ansible.com/ansible/latest/user_guide/playbooks_reuse_roles.html>`_